tml3nr/RuneOS-1/README.md

 ```

 **Start Arch Linux Arm**
+- Move micro SD card (and USB drive if in USB drive mode) to RPi
-- Remove all USB devices: drives, Wi-Fi, bluetooth, mouse
+- Remove all other USB devices, Wi-Fi, bluetooth, mouse
 - Connect wired LAN (If not available or RPi Zero W, connect monitor + keyboard)
-- Insert the micro SD card in RPi
-- If USB mode, plugin the USB drive
 - Power on
-- Wait 30 seconds

-**(For no wired LAN or RPi Zero W only)** On connected monitor at login prompt:
+- Wait 30 seconds (On connected monitor at login prompt)

+**(for RPi Zero W or RPi1 or Zero with Wi-Fi dongle)** :
 ```sh
 # login
 alarm  # password: alarm